 Some businesses are perfectly situated to consider wind power installation.
 There are two options for wind power usage: small or distributed wind with turbines smaller than 100 kilowatts for direct power generation or utility-scale with turbines larger than 100 kilowatts.

 Is onsite wind power an option for your business?

 Small wind electric systems are particularly suitable for the agricultural sector at farms and ranches for remote applications such as pumping water.
-If you are located in a more developed area, the National Renewable Energy Laboratory published a technical report in June of 2016 outlining some important recommendations including the need to fully conduct onsite atmospheric measurements and performance of detailed loss calculations to account for real-world operating conditions.
+If you are located in a more developed area, the National Renewable Energy Laboratory published a technical report (PDF) in June of 2016 outlining some important recommendations including the need to fully conduct onsite atmospheric measurements and performance of detailed loss calculations to account for real-world operating conditions.

-If you are interested in learning whether wind is practical for you, the size of wind turbine you need, wind systems costs, and other information regarding small wind, we suggest you check out the small wind information provided in "A Pennsylvania Consumer's Guide to Small Wind Electric Systems" and checking out the US DOE's Wind Exchange.
+If you are interested in learning whether wind is practical for you, the size of wind turbine you need, wind systems costs, and other information regarding small wind, we suggest you check out the small wind information provided in "A Pennsylvania Consumer's Guide to Small Wind Electric Systems" (PDF) and checking out the US DOE's Wind Exchange.

 Do you have lots of land and want to "farm" wind?